Clinical-Genomics/MIP/README.md

 ####Prerequisites

 #####Programs/Modules
-- Perl YAML.pm module from CPAN since this is not included in the perl standard distribution (if you want to supply config files to MIP)
+- Perl YAML.pm module from CPAN, since this is not included in the perl standard distribution (if you want to supply config files to MIP)
 - Simple Linux Utility for Resource Management (SLURM)
 - FastQC
 - Mosaik